nexthai/AI-agents/CAMEL/README.md

-Scenario: Create a popular science e-book on the psychology of procrastination for general readers, requiring both scientific rigor and good readability.
+Goal: Create a popular science e-book on the psychology of procrastination for general readers, requiring both scientific rigor and good readability.

 Agent Roles: